-Alan and I had come down on the motor bike the day before and, after looking at a number of places, we found this magnificent site in a small clearing overlooking the water.
-As always we chose a very isolated spot away from other campers, completely surrounded by tea tree 6-7 metres high which provided plenty of shade and privacy for us.
+Alan and I came down on the motor bike the day before and, after looking at a number of places, we found this magnificent site in a small clearing at the top of a cliff overlooking the water.
+As always we chose a very isolated spot away from other campers, completely surrounded by tea tree 6 - 7 metres high which provided plenty of shade and privacy for us.
 It was perfect, except for one thing - I wished Bev was there!